openstack/pbr/doc/source/index.rst

 Version
 -------

-Version strings will be inferred from git.
+Versions can be managed two ways - postversioning and preversioning.
+Postversioning is the default, and preversioning is enabeld by setting ``version`` in the setup.cfg ``metadata`` section.
+In both cases version strings are inferred from git.

 If a given revision is tagged, that's the version.
-If it's not, and you don't provide a version, the version will be very similar to git describe.
-If you do, then we'll assume that's the version you are working towards, and will generate alpha version strings based on commits since last tag and the current git sha.
+If it's not, then either the current version is incremented to get a target version (postversioning) or the version set in setup.cfg metadata (preversioning) is used as the target version.
+We then generate dev version strings based on the commits since the last release and include the current git sha to disambiguate multiple dev versions with the same number of commits since the release.

 .. note::